Cannon Beach, OR

 Sometimes that random stop at a liquor store off a side road for some beer and ice can lead you to exactly where you want to be.

 He told us to continue down the road behind his store and it would lead us to what we were looking for.
-He assured us that we needed to just go down the road and take a look.
+He assured us that we needed to just go down the road and take a look for ourselves.

 He was right...